Ebola virus epidemic in Liberia: Outbreak continues: 2015

 On 13 January 2015, the Liberian government announced that new cases of Ebola in Liberia were now restricted to only two of its counties: Grand Cape Mount County and Montserrado County.
 On 28 January, the ELWA-3 Ebola treatment centre in Monrovia was partially dismantled.
 When the centre opened in August it had been swamped with patients, even needing to turn some away, but according to staff it was now down to only two patients.
 The MSF field coordinator said that as of that date Liberia was down to only five confirmed cases in all of Liberia.
 On 30 January, Liberia extended school reopenings by two weeks.
 On 10 February, the U.S. military indicated it would end its relief mission.
 On 20 February, Liberia opened its land borders.

 In the first week of March, the World Health Organization announced that Liberia had released its last Ebola patient after going a week without any new cases of the virus being reported.
 If the country had reported no new cases for 42 days, it would be declared Ebola-free according to the WHO.

 On 5 March Tolbert Nyeswah, the assistant health minister of Liberia, reported that the country have released their last confirmed case of Ebola from a Chinese-staffed treatment centre.
 Beatrice Yardoldo was the last confirmed case and has been treated since 18 February.
 No new cases were reported for two weeks.
-On 20 March Dr. Moses Massaquoi, leader of the Clinton Health Access Initiative in Liberia, reported a new confirmed case in the country.
+On 20 March Moses Massaquoi, leader of the Clinton Health Access Initiative in Liberia, reported a new confirmed case in the country.
 The patient developed symptoms on 15 March, and was tested positive on 20 March.
 Subsequently, the patient died on 27 March.

 The countdown restarted on 28 March, following the burial of the last casualty.
 The country was officially declared Ebola-free on 9 May, after 42 days passed with no new cases of Ebola being reported.
 As of May 2015, the country remained on high alert against recurrence of the disease.